kyaoi/WebClip/README.md

 - **Options / Popup → Save style**
   - Toggle domain-based subfolders for per-page saves.
   - Set the inbox file path (auto-appends `.md` if omitted).
-  - Add, rename, or remove categories, choose their folder slug, and switch inbox mode per category.
+  - Add, rename, or remove categories, pick a subfolder from the saved root (or enter a path), and switch inbox mode per category.
   - Configure the shared category inbox filename (default `inbox.md`).
 - Settings persist locally in Chrome storage + File System Access handles.
 Reopen Options whenever permissions need to be refreshed.